 At the Detroit Zoo

 The Detroit Zoo’s breeding program for the federally endangered Wyoming toad was No. 1 on the Association of Zoos and Aquariums (AZA) list of the Top 10 wildlife conservation success stories for 2007.
 The annual list recognizes the efforts of AZA-accredited zoos and aquariums to protect wild animals and, in the Zoo’s case, bring them back from the brink of extinction.
+As part of the Wyoming Toad SSP®, the DZS breeds critically endangered Wyoming toads at the NACC.
+Since 2001, the DZS has released more than 6,500 Wyoming toads into the wild as tadpoles, toadlets and adults.
+This population is maintained in special bio-secure off-exhibit rooms of the NACC.
 Wyoming toads can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.

 Its skin is covered in warts and its head has a humped ridge.
 It comes in various shades of brown, a perfect camouflage against its predators.